Published on 13 May 2022

 Aside from medication, rehabilitation and therapy can help seniors with Parkinson’s in the following ways:

 Physiotherapy helps to strengthen muscles and improve joint range and mobility through prescribed exercise and education from the start of diagnosis.
 Patients can work towards managing pain in the body and better balance for minimising falls, which occur in 45-68% of people with Parkinson’s².
+Learn more about our physiotherapy services.

 Occupational therapy is essential for patients to help them learn how to use assistive devices such as wheelchairs.
 Occupational therapy can also help persons with Parkinson’s Disease stay independent for as long as possible by learning techniques to carry out daily chores and self-care.
 Occupational therapists can also recommend modifications to the home, such as grab rails for support and ramps that will help wheelchair-bound patients move about their home and community.
+Learn more about our occupational therapy services.

 Speech therapy aims to help patients manage symptoms such as slurring and a softer volume in their voice, so that they can communicate with their loved ones in alternative ways.
 By exercising the face and throat muscles for swallowing, patients may also be able to work on swallowing food and drink safely.
+Learn more about our speech therapy services.

 You're being redirected to our booking page